 J.C.
 Hutchinson MP

-Minister without Portfolio in the Ministry of Industry, Commerce, Agriculture and Fisheries
+State Minister in the Ministry of Transport and Mining

 William James Charles (J.C.)
 Hutchinson is a professional farmer with a passion for agriculture.